When you use Database Backup (DBS) to back up data, DBS charges you backup fees based on the volume of backup data.

 The following table describes the specifications of backup schedule types.

 |Backup schedule type||Estimated time taken to back up 100 GB of data||Free quota for data backup (GB/month)||Configuration fee for mainland China||Configuration fee for the China (Hong Kong) region and regions outside China|

 |Configuration fee (USD/month)||Unit price of excess backup data (USD/GB)||Configuration fee (USD/month)||Unit price of excess backup data (USD/GB)|

 |1 hour||∞||8||Free of charge||12||Free of charge|

-- Higher specifications offer lower unit prices and higher backup and restoration performance.
-For more information, see Backup and recovery performance tests.
+- Higher specifications offer lower unit prices and higher backup and restore performance.
+For more information, see Performance tests on backup and restoration.

 - Each calendar month, you are allocated a free quota for data backup.
-The remaining free quota does not roll over into the next month if you have not consumed all of it within the month.
+If you do not use up the free quota within a month, the remaining free quota does not roll over into the next month.

 - If the total amount of data that you back up during a month exceeds the free quota, the excess data is charged based on the corresponding unit price.